 Follow-up visits will take place as per the schedule of attendances described in Appendix A. Participants will be assessed for local and systemic adverse events, interim history, review of diary cards (paper or electronic) and blood fluid/nasal fluid/saliva tests at these time points as detailed in the schedule of attendances.
+Additional information may be collected such as days off work following the study vaccine, any days requiring extra help or support and extra medical consultations due to side effects.
 Blood will also be taken for immunology purposes.
 Observations and physical exam will be performed as and when clinically indicated.